 Stemming from the nexus

-“DNA sequences can be selected and used in various ways depending on the intended applications for personalized medicine,” states Dr. Salvador Caoili, an associate professor of the UP-Manila College of Medicine.
+“DNA sequences can be selected and used in various ways depending on the intended applications for personalized medicine,” states Dr. Salvador Caoili, a professor of the UP-Manila College of Medicine.

 He cites as an example cases of “severe, life-threatening inborn disorders” caused by mutated or even missing DNA sequences in patients.
 “The disorders might be treated using gene therapy, whereby normal versions of the mutated or missing DNA sequences are placed into cells to improve cellular function,” the professor expounds.